-Age-related increase in LPO might be a reflection of decrease in enzymatic and non-enzymatic antioxidant protection (Yu 1994).
+The age-related increase in LPO might be a reflection of decreased enzymatic and non-enzymatic antioxidant protection (Yu 1994).
 GPx and SOD are the main enzymes of the antioxidant defense system.
-A significant decline in the levels of these enzymes in liver of aged rats observed in our study was supported by extensive studies (Kalaiselvi and Panneerselvam 1998, Bejma et al. 2000, Kumaran et al. 2004, Savitha et al. 2005).
-We found no changes in the activities of these enzymes in heart during age, although findings of previous reports (Kumaran et al. 2004, Savitha et al. 2005) showed a decrease.
+A significant decline in the levels of these enzymes in the liver of aged rats observed in our study is in accordance with extensive studies (Kalaiselvi and Panneerselvam 1998, Bejma et al. 2000, Kumaran et al. 2004, Savitha et al. 2005).
+We found no changes in the activities of these enzymes in the heart during aging, although previous studies showed a decrease (Kumaran et al. 2004, Savitha et al. 2005).
 Such a difference between results may be caused by different experimental conditions.
-After treatment with L-malate, the aged rats were found to regain SOD activity in liver to a significant level.
-The increased SOD activity could be because of the providing redox status of L-malate.
+After treatment with L-malate, the aged rats were found to regain SOD activity in the liver to a significant level.
+The reason of the increased SOD activity could be the providing the redox status of L-malate.
 GPx is a selenium-containing antioxidant enzyme, which effectively reduces hydrogen peroxide and lipid peroxides to water and lipid alcohols, respectively, at the expense of reduced glutathione.
-The decreased GPx activity in liver of aged rats may be due to the decline of glutathione concentration.
-L-malate supplementation enhanced the level of glutathione in aged rat in our present study and the increased level of the substrate glutathione may be responsible for the increase in the activity of GPx in liver of aged treated rats.
-Also, the other possible reason could be the increased synthesis of GPx and SOD.
-As enzymes are proteins, the reduced protein synthesis during aging attributed to decreased ATP production (Nair 2005) may be the cause for the reduction in the activities of these enzymes.
+The decreased GPx activity in the liver of aged rats may be due to the decline of glutathione concentration.
+L-malate supplementation enhanced the level of glutathione in aged rats in the present study and the increased level of the substrate glutathione may be responsible for the increase in the activity of GPx in the liver of aged treated rats.
+Furthermore, an other possible reason could be the increased synthesis of GPx and SOD.
+The reduced protein synthesis during aging attributed to decreased ATP production (Nair 2005) may be the cause for the reduction in the activities of these enzymes.
 L-malate supplementation by virtue of its ability to enhance ATP production (Bendahan et al. 2002) might have improved the overall protein synthesis in cells.
-This may also explain why we observed a beneficial effect of L-malate only in old and not in young rats.
+This may also explain why we observed a beneficial effect of L-malate only in old but not in young rats.

-As a water-soluble tripeptide, GSH is the most abundant intracellular small thiol molecule and predominant defence against ROS in tissues.
-GSH reacts directly with ROS and electrophilic metabolites, protects essential thiol groups from oxidation, promotes the regeneration of α -tocopherol, and serves as a substrate for GSH-related enzymes, e.g., GPx and glutathione S-transferases (Townsend et al. 2003).
-GSH plays important roles in the maintenance of the intracellular redox state and in the cellular defence of oxidative damage.
-In our study, our findings that the level of GSH was decreased in liver of aged rats consist with previous reports (Kalaiselvi and Panneerselvam 1998, Mosoni et al. 2004).
-The observed decrease in glutathione concentration in liver of aged rats may be due to the enhanced oxidative damage due to free radicals.
-The decline in the levels of GSH seen in liver of aged rats was completely reversed with supplementation of
+As a water-soluble tripeptide, glutathione is the most abundant intracellular small thiol molecule and a predominant defense against ROS in tissues.
+GSH reacts directly with ROS and electrophilic metabolites, protects essential thiol groups from oxidation, promotes the regeneration of α -tocopherol, and serves as a substrate for GSH-related enzymes, e.g. GPx and glutathione S-transferases (Townsend et al. 2003).
+GSH plays an important role in the maintenance of the intracellular redox state and in the cellular defense against oxidative damage.
+Our finding that the level of GSH is decreased in the liver of aged rats is consistent with previous reports (Kalaiselvi and Panneerselvam 1998, Mosoni et al. 2004).
+The observed decrease in glutathione concentration in the liver of aged rats may be caused by the excessive oxidative damage due to free radicals.
+The decline in the levels of GSH seen in livers of aged rats was completely reversed with supplementation of L-malate.

-L-malate.
 The recycling of GSH from GSSG (oxidized glutathione) is catalyzed by the enzyme glutathione reductase using NADPH as a cofactor.
 L-malate increases the TCA metabolism which in turn increases NADPH generation (Bobyleva-Guarriero 1986).
-Therefore, the observed increase in GSH on treatment could be ascribed to the ability of L-malate to increase the TCA metabolism.
-Our results showing that levels of GSH increased in heart of aged rats were found by other authors (Fiebig et al. 1996) and the levels of GSH in heart were unaffected by L-malate treatment.
-The possible mechanism may be antioxidants in heart of aged rats have demonstrated considerable adaptability in response to prooxidant exposure (Ji et al. 1998).
+Therefore, the observed increase in GSH after treatment could be ascribed to the ability of L-malate to increase TCA metabolism.
+Our results showing, that levels of GSH were increased in the heart of aged rats, confirm previous findings (Fiebig et al. 1996), but the levels of GSH in the heart were unaffected by L-malate treatment.
+A possible mechanism may be that antioxidants in the heart of aged rats have a considerable adaptability to respond to prooxidant exposure (Ji et al. 1998).